Joan Semmel: Ongoing

 Semmel has continued to paint nude self-portraits in the 2000s and 2010s.
 These self-portraits employ a different perspective, one seen in a mirror and including the camera and the reflection of its flash.
 Her most recent work explores the physical and psychological experiences associated with aging while continuing to be self-referential and engaging in her paintings.
 These meditations on the aging female physique are experimental in representation, expanding beyond conventional realism.
 Her self portraits are doubled, in motion and fragmented, perhaps explorations of a metaphysical state of being and a close tie between the body and the mind.
 Challenging the patriarchal gaze of an objectified nude female body, Semmel's work dissolves the typically clearly demarcated lines between artist and model, viewer and subject In 2021 the Pennsylvania Academy of the Fine Arts held a retrospective entitled Joan Semmel: Skin in the Game.
 Semmel's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+The Jewish Museum, New York, exhibited her work in their 2025 exhibition, Joan Semmel: In the Flesh.

 Museum collections

-Semmel's works are found in museum collections including: the Museum of Fine Arts, Houston; the Blanton Museum of Art, Austin, TX; Chrysler Museum of Art, Norfolk, VA; the Jewish Museum (Manhattan), New York; and the Brooklyn Museum, New York.
+Semmel's works are found in museum collections including: the Museum of Fine Arts, Houston; the Blanton Museum of Art, Austin, TX; Chrysler Museum of Art, Norfolk, VA; the Jewish Museum and the Brooklyn Museum, New York.